jd0617/AI_Seminar_Assignment1_TransPose/README.md

 ### Installation
 For installation of packages, please refer to [original repository](https://github.com/yangsenius/TransPose).

 I installed all packages from anaconda using _conda install_ as possible since I am using conda environment.
-For exmaple,
+For example,
 > conda install -c anaconda pandas

 However, there is an **exception** when installing opencv-python.
 The opencv-python package installed using _conda install -c conda-forge opencv_ may causing the import failure.
 Therefore, here I suggest to install opencv through pip: